functime-org/functime/docs/index.md

 Embeddings have applications across many domains from finance to IoT monitoring.
 They are commonly used for the following tasks:

-- **Search:** Where time-series are ranked by similarity to a given time-series
+- **Matching:** Where time-series are ranked by similarity to a given time-series
 - **Classification:** Where time-series are grouped together by matching patterns
 - **Clustering:** Where time-series are assigned labels (e.g. normal vs irregular heart rate)
 - **Anomaly detection:** Where outliers with unexpected regime / trend changes are identified